the fast & minimal camera

 Basics

-In the camera world, it has historically been called just RAW - but it is increasingly refered to as "Bayer RAW" to be unambiguous, especially in the Apple world where Apple ProRAW makes things confusing.
+In the camera world, it has historically been called just RAW - but you can also find it referred to as "Bayer RAW" to be unambiguous, especially in the context of Apple products where the existence of the Apple ProRAW format makes things confusing.

-All iPhone models back to the iPhone 4s can capture photos as Bayer RAW (but Apple's Camera app has never supported it; you need to use an app like Bayer Cam).
+All iPhone models back to the iPhone 4s can capture Bayer RAW photos (but the feature has never been available in Apple's Camera app; you need to use an app like Bayer Cam)

 Demosaicking

 Why those colors specifically?
-Human vision is trichromatic, which means the human eye is sensitive to 3 wavelengths of color, which roughly correspond to red, green, blue.
-The brain combines its perception of those 3 wavelenghts into what we call "color".
+Human vision is trichromatic, which means the human eye is sensitive to 3 wavelengths of color, roughly corresponding to red, green, blue.
+Through a complex process, the brain combines its perception of those 3 wavelengths into what we refer to as "color".

-"RAW capture" means capturing this matrix of red/green/blue light intensities.
-But we still need to turn those individual color measurements into unified color for viewing; this is known as "demosaicking".
+This is what "RAW capture" means: capturing this matrix of red/green/blue light intensities.
+They still need to be turned from individual color measurements into unified color for viewing; this process is known as "demosaicking".

-Demosaicking is the process of turning the raw, single-channel color pixels from a camera sensor into RGB pixels.
+Demosaicking means turning the raw, single-channel color pixels from a camera sensor into RGB pixels.

 This is why Bayer RAW is so valued as a format: it gives you as much control as can be had over the production of a final, processed, ready-for-viewing photo.